 Cape Verde does not have most of the common diseases in Africa such as malaria and polio.
 There are a few doctors on the island who speak English and are well trained.
 Major hospitals are in Santiago and Sao Vicente with the Agostinho Neto hospital located in Praia.
 There are also private clinics as well.
 All snowbirds should ensure they have the right travel insurance that can also cover emergency flights to Europe for proper healthcare in the event of a serious emergency while they are in Cape Verde.
 There are pharmacies in many towns as well.

-- Weather: The winter weather in Cape Verde will normally be warm during the day and warm during the night.
+Weather: The fall, winter, and spring weather in Cape Verde will normally be warm during the day and warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Cape Verde you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.